Kexin-Wei/logseq_notes/pages/PTE.md

 			- Vocabulary
 			- Collocations
 		- Grammar
-			- after to, v1 comes
+			- after *to*, v1 comes
-			- after a / an , singular noun comes
+			- after "a / an", singular noun comes
 			- after singular noun, verb will + s
-			- after has, v3 comes
+			- after "has", v3 comes
-			- after be, v3 comes
+			- after "be", v3 comes
-			- after is/  was / were / are / am, v3 comes
+			- after "is /  was / were / are / am", v3 comes
-			- after is / was / were / are / am, ving comes
+			- after "is / was / were / are / am", ving comes
 			- Adverb ends in ly
-			-
+			- "One of the" ends in plural
+			- after "has been", v3 comes